kireevco/rpi-timelapse/README.md

 rpi-timelapse
 =============

-A timelapse camera controller for Raspberry Pi and Canon EOS 350d (should work with any camera supported by `gphoto2` with minor tweaks), with an optional UI and controls on the Adafruit LCD Pi plate.
+A timelapse camera controller for Raspberry Pi.
+Testet with and Canon EOS 600D and EOS 6D (should work with any camera supported by `gphoto2` with minor tweaks), with an optional UI and controls on the Adafruit LCD Pi plate.

 Installation
 ------------

-rpi-timelapse uses `gphoto2` and `imagemagick`.
+rpi-timelapse uses `imagemagick`.
 To install these dependencies on your pi:

 ```
-$ sudo apt-get install gphoto2
 $ sudo apt-get install imagemagick

+and for `gphoto2` see https://github.com/gonzalo/gphoto2-updater/

+$ wget https://raw.githubusercontent.com/gonzalo/gphoto2-updater/master/gphoto2-updater.sh && chmod +x gphoto2-updater.sh && sudo ./gphoto2-updater.sh
 ```

 Run